 The Long Bridge Project contains a variety of structural features.
 These features include under-grade bridges, overhead bridges, tunnels, retaining walls, and major drainage structures.
 These structures will have multiple criteria from overlapping AHJ.
 In the situation of similar criteria, the more restrictive criteria will have precedence.
-Minimum horizontal and vertical clearance shall match or exceed existing conditions and will be discussed with each bridge and roadway owner prior to advancing conceptual engineering.
-Existing and proposed vertical clearances will be clearly defined on the conceptual engineering plans.
+Minimum horizontal and vertical clearance shall match or exceed existing conditions and will be discussed with each bridge and roadway owner prior to advancing preliminary engineering.
+Existing and proposed vertical clearances are clearly defined in the conceptual engineering plans.